midnight-mary/carpentries-collab-2023-11-16/episodes/spacy.md

 :::::::::
 ::::::

 From this, we can see that spaCy recognises the smiley face emoji as a single token rather than two punctuation marks.
 We can also see that it recognises the 's as a single token dependency of the previous token, not as two separate tokens.
-This is pretty clever, and shows that spaCy already has a contextual view of the text we have loaded into it.
+This is pretty clever, and shows that spaCy already has a contextual view of the text loaded into it.

-spaCy automatically indexes objects in an array based on their position so that they can be called by their individual index number.
+In part, this has to do with spaCy's understanding of the tokens in the text as a specific sequence.
+SpaCy automatically indexes objects in an array based on their position so that they can be called by their individual index number, which is always an integer, and is presented in [] brackets.

 It is important to note that **indexes in Python begin with zero**: the first object is assigned the index 0, the second object the index 1, and so on.

-Index numbers, which are always integers, are presented in [] brackets.
 You can specify a single index number or a range by using a semicolon between the numbers inside square brackets to extract them from your overall text array.
-For example, this could be useful if you had a set of texts and wanted to compare how they began but were not interested in their middles or endings.
 ```python
 greeting_doc[0]
 ```